 When you’re buying an e-bike, you’ll see two motor power figures: continuous rated power and peak power.
 These describe the motor’s hardware limits, and understanding the difference is key to knowing what’s legal.

 Continuous rated power is the amount of power a motor can deliver continuously without overheating.
-It’s determined by the motor’s design and components, printed on the casing or rating plate, and it’s the number regulators use to decide whether a bike meets Australia’s legal watt limits.
-In most states and territories, the limit is 250 W continuous rated power, while New South Wales allows up to 500 W. Anything above these thresholds is considered a motor vehicle, not a bicycle.
+It is printed on the casing or rating plate, and it’s the number regulators use to decide legality.
+For years, NSW was the outlier with a 500 W limit, but with the 2026 alignment, the national standard of 250 W continuous is now the benchmark for all new purchases.
+Anything above this threshold is considered a motor vehicle, not a bicycle.

 Peak power is the short burst you feel when accelerating or climbing a hill.
 It’s higher than the continuous rating but lasts only a few seconds before the system settles back to its sustained level.
 Peak power gives the bike its punchy feel but doesn’t affect its legal classification.